Award winning cottages

 - First floor

 - Four bedrooms (2 doubles and 2 twins).
 Main double bedroom has stunning views over the main garden and an antique brass half tester 5' bed.
-The other double bedroom also has views over the gardens and antique mahogany inlaid 5' bed.
-Two bathrooms, both with original roll-top bath.
+The other double bedroom also has views over the gardens and an antique mahogany inlaid 5' bed.
+Two bathrooms, both with original roll-top baths.